 Joe Montana in four Super Bowl games never threw an interception, but he should have.
 Trailing 13-6, but in the Bengals’ red zone early in the fourth quarter, Montana looked for the quick strike to tie up the contest.
 On second-and-10, John Taylor ran a deep slant from the right side of the formation.
 As Taylor got into his route, Billups undercut him and made a perfect play on the ball.
 Unfortunately, the ball hit Billups right in the chest and bounced out.
-On the very next play, Montana hit Rice for a 14 yard TD, from there everybody knows what happened.
+On the very next play, Montana hit Rice for a 14-yard TD, and from there, everybody knows what happened.

-The Giants were huge underdogs to the explosive Buffalo Bills, on top of that they had lost starting QB Phil Simms late in the year and backup QB Jeff Hostetler took over and somehow led the Giants to an upset in the 1990 NFC Championship over the SF 49ers.
-The Giants game plan was to slow the game down and eat up the clock, thus limiting the Nills opportunities with the football.
+The Giants were considerable underdogs to the explosive Buffalo Bills; on top of that, they had lost starting QB Phil Simms late in the year and backup QB Jeff Hostetler took over and somehow led the Giants to an upset in the 1990 NFC Championship over the SF 49ers.
+The Giants’ game plan was to slow the game down and eat up the clock, thus limiting the Nills opportunities with the football.
 They did just that, and probably the biggest play of all was in the third quarter when Receiver Mark Ingram caught a pass on a 3rd and 13, broke at least five tackles and got the first down to keep what would be a nine-minute drive alive.
 The Drive ended up giving the Giants a 17-12 lead, without this play the Bills have the ball and a chance to extend the lead, and with the Bills offense, a bigger lead would have been disastrous for the Giants.

 The Steelers enjoyed a 14-point swing that would help lead them to their record-setting sixth Super Bowl title.
 The 27-23 win over the Kurt Warner-led Cardinals wouldn’t have been possible without this huge play.
 The play was on the last play of the first half, and to this day the play is amazing to watch.